A couple of years ago author Jennie Ensor shared with me her thoughts about how, via the publishers Unbound, she’d crowdfunded her novel .

 My book was the first title to come out in Unbound’s digital list (July 2016), less than a year after I’d submitted.
 This really was a dream come true – and the quality of the resulting book is way beyond what I’d imagined.
 Whatever might happen in the future, I’m glad I took this path.”

-Jennie’s latest book, The Girl in his Eyes was published by Bloodhound Books on 18th September 2018.
+Jennie’s latest book, was published by Bloodhound Books on 18th September 2018.